jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 reading the full question to see if you recognize anything.
 Often, after only reading the final prompt and glancing at the answer choices, you can already rule out one or more wrong choices in seconds.

+Another variant is to read the first sentence and the last sentence, and between those two you should be able to come up with a differential diagnosis that can immediately rule out some of the answer choices.
+Often the answer is immediate.

 # Question stems